Wakefield Parish, New Brunswick: Evolution of boundaries

 Wakefield originally extended north from Woodstock and Northampton Parishes to the mouth of Whitemarsh Creek and a point on the opposite side of the Saint John River, with its northern boundaries paralleling the two parishes to its south.
 Neither eastern nor western boundary was explicitly mentioned, simply "all that tract of country in the County of York" between the southern and northern boundaries of Wakefield.

 In 1830 all of Wakefield east of the channel of the Saint John River was erected as Brighton Parish.
 This put at least one island in each parish.

 In 1838 all of Wakefield south of the Meduxnekeag River was transferred to Woodstock Parish.

 In 1842 the northern part of Wakefield was erected as Simonds Parish.
 Simonds included Wilmot Parish and a small part of Wicklow Parish.
 Later the same year New Brunswick's land boundary with Maine was settled by the Webster–Ashburton Treaty, ending Wakefield's implicit claim to part of Maine.

 In 1850 the boundary within the Saint John River was altered, making all islands in front of Wakefield part of the parish.

 In 1854 the southern boundary of Wakefield was extended across the Meduxnekeag to include parts of two grants that straddled the river.

 Local service districts

-All local service districts assess for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+All local service districts assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Wakefield Parish

 The local service district of the parish of Wakefield originally comprised the entire parish.
-Today the LSD is divided into two taxing authorities, the larger Wakefield (Inside) including most of the LSD and Wakefield (Outside) in the northeastern part of the LSD, containing the communities of Victoria Corner and Waterville.
+In 2020, the LSD was divided into two taxing authorities, the larger Wakefield (Inside) including most of the LSD and Wakefield (Outside) in the northeastern part of the LSD, containing the communities of Victoria Corner and Waterville.

 The parish LSD was established in 1966 to assess for fire protection.
 Community services were added in 1967.
 Recreational services were added in 1985 to the new taxing authority of Wakefield Inside.

-Today both taxing authorities assess for community & recreational services.
-The taxing authorities are 215.00 Wakefield (Inside) and 215.01 Wakefield (Outside).
+In 2020, both taxing authorities assess for community & recreational services.
+The taxing authorities were 215.00 Wakefield (Inside) and 215.01 Wakefield (Outside).